jastworld/cim-misspelling-dlh-repro/results/README.md

 </code>

 After this, you can read an object entry at the index (ex: obj[0]) or loop through the object to read multiple/all entries.

+You will be able to see the word the transformer deems as the correction as well as the array of correction possibilities provided by the transformer in some files.
+We hope you find our results interesting!